tannerkoza/navsuite/CONTRIBUTING.md

 ### 2. Initialize the Development Environment

-NavSuite uses a monorepo structure with packages located in the `src/` directory.
+navsuite uses a monorepo structure with packages located in the `src/` directory.
 Use UV to set up the development environment:

 ```bash
 # Initialize a virtual environment and sync dependencies